jaheyns/CfdOF/README.md

 ##### Dependency installation

 Dependencies can be checked and installed conveniently from the CfdOF Preferences panel in FreeCAD.
-In the FreeCAD window, select Edit | Preferences ... and choose "CfdOF".
+In the FreeCAD window, select CfdOF | Open preferences.
 The dependencies can be installed as individual components or as part of a docker container (refer to the **Docker container install** section below).

 The OpenFOAM installation is via the